hedgehog28/ag-tweets/README.md

 # Compilation instructions
  - Added travis-ci build file so a push-hook will trigger a build on the open-source servers for travis-ci.org
+ - Having some trouble disabling the postbuild event due to OS differences.
  - Allow nuget to download the package dependencies.
  - Get the whole solution to compile first.
 There are a few post-build events which will trigger and copy the components to the application which serves as the solution entry point.